mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--store-marginal-probability-calibration-model` (Default value = `false`)

   - `true` The model for the calibration of marginal probabilities is written into a [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) file.
-Does only have an effect if the parameter `--output-dir` is specified.
 The following options may be specified using the {ref}`bracket notation<bracket-notation>`:

     - `decimals` (Default value = `0`) The number of decimals to be used for thresholds and probabilities or 0, if the number of decimals should not be restricted.